 - Be certain the transaction is complete and review your receipt before leaving.

-- Review your account statements for unauthorized transactions and notify us immediately if any are discovered.
+- Review your account statements or use our CardValet app to look for unauthorized transactions and notify us immediately if any are discovered.

 Identity theft is the misuse of another person’s identifying information.
 In true identity theft, an identity thief uses another person’s Social Security number and other identifying information to fraudulently open new accounts for financial gain.
 Victims may be unaware of the fraud for an extended period of time, which can allow the criminal to continue the ruse for months or even years.
 The criminal can use the victim’s identity to open credit cards or loan accounts, to work, receive medical care and commit other types of fraud.